-Parker Hill Farm is located in Springfield, Vermont, and is an ideal retreat location to go glamping!
+Parker Hill Farm is located in Springfield, Vermont, and is an ideal retreat location to go glamping in New England!
 This area in Vermont is incredibly scenic, especially in the summer when they are open and taking reservations.

 Amenities are abundant at Parker Hill Farm, making it one of the best spots for glamping in New England.
 There’s a camp store, telescopes for stargazing, mini-kitchens with microwaves and coffee makers, complimentary continental breakfast, and even movie nights held at the barn for all guests occasionally.

 With five glamping options to choose from, you’ll be able to find one that suits all of your needs.

 Read Next: 9 Best Spots for Glamping in Vermont